betterscientificsoftware/bssw.io/CuratedContent/DontPackageYourLibrariesWritePackagableLibraries.md

 # Don't Package Your Libraries, Write Packageable Libraries

 <!--deck text start-->
-Do you want to ensure your libraries are easily packaged into any system, even ones you've never heard of or will never hear of?
+Do you want to ensure your libraries are easily packaged into any system, even ones you've never heard of or will ever hear of them?
 This two-part series presents valuable information and guidance on how to write **packageable** libraries.

 <!--deck text end-->